gabimelara/gabimelara/README.md

 	🤓 I’m interested in programming and UX-design.

-	💻 This is my personal github with some of my projects.
+	💻 This is my personal github with some of my "hobby" projects.

  	🎓 I have a bachelor's Degree in Computer and Systems Sciences.